This post may contain affiliate links. Please read my affiliate policy.

 • Nutty additions: Try homemade nut butter for extra creaminess and protein.
 Peanut butter works too if you like a stronger nutty punch.

-• Boost the greens: Spinach is great, but if you want more variety, kale, Swiss chard, or even a small handful of arugula blends in well.
+• Boost the greens: Spinach is great, but if you want more variety of leafy green vegetables, kale, Swiss chard, or even a small handful of arugula blends in well.

 Health Benefits of Almond Milk